mtlynch/mtlynch.io/content/notes/fuzzing-xpdf-nix/index.md

 1. Downloads a set of edge-case PDFs to use as a basis for generating inputs
 1. Begins the fuzzing process

+So, that's neat!
+You don't have to hunt around for all the tools in the toolchain for compiling xpdf.
+You just run the command above, and it will install everything for you.

 That's pretty good for three commands!

 What's more, if you want to change the compilation options or compile a different version of xpdf, you can make simple changes to a single file.

+## What's fuzzing

+Fuzz testing or "fuzzing" is a way of finding bugs in program by randomly changing its input and looking for crashes.
+For example, if you were testing a program that reads decodes JSON, a fuzzer would take a valid JSON file, then randomly flip bits, change values.

+## Why fuzzing is hard

+One of the biggest obstacles to fuzz testing is that it's a pain to set up.
+I've been trying to learn fuzzing, but all the tutorials I've found make it so hard to get a working setup.

 ## If you don't have Nix